 Apply to Be a Worship Associate

 Every spring, we invite those interested to submit an application to be a Worship Associate during the coming church year.
+Application information for the 2018-2019 church year will be available here in April 2018.

 What Worship Associates Say About Being a Part of this Group